 - Use a password manager to store your passwords

 - Don’t use the same password across all of your accounts

 - Frequently change your passwords — especially if you have been compromised

 Don’t just use 15 straight letters on the keyboard either.
 You need it to be difficult to guess.
-“QWERTYUIOP” isn’t a difficult to guess password.
+“QWERTYUIOP” isn’t a strong password that is difficult to guess.
 If you struggle to come up with something on the longer side consider using a saying without the spaces.

-Perhaps your grandmother use to say “Oh me oh my.”
+Perhaps your grandmother used to say “Oh me oh my.”
 Well, you can turn “grannysaidohmeohmy” into a password, and few people are going to guess it.
-And, if you want to mix it up and the service provider requires you to add letters or symbols, you can always change it to “Granny$a1dohmeohmy.”
+And, if you want to mix it up and the service provider requires you to add letters, numbers, and symbols to strong passwords, you can always change it to “Granny$a1dohmeohmy.”

 Nobody said you couldn’t get creative or have fun with your password creation.

-Don’t use the same password across the board.
+Don’t use the same passwords across the board.
 Because if someone hacks your account and manages to steal your password they will then be able to hack into every single one of your accounts.
-That’s not good.